-Jerusalem, West Bank on edge after outbreak of violence

-JERUSALEM (AP) — Israel’s defense minister signaled Friday that the military would stop its airstrikes if Palestinian militant groups halted rocket attacks, a day after the deadliest Israeli raid in decades raised the prospect of a major flare-up in fighting.

-After a limited exchange of Palestinian rockets and Israeli airstrikes on Gaza overnight, residents of Jerusalem were on edge Friday morning as they waited to see what comes next.

-Israel’s defense minister instructed the military to prepare for new strikes in the Gaza Strip “if necessary.”
+Palestinians bury dead as risk of flare-up with Israel ebbs

-The bombardments followed an Israeli raid in the flashpoint Jenin refugee camp, which turned into a gun battle that killed at least seven militants and a 61-year-old woman.
+Thursday’s raid in the flashpoint Jenin refugee camp descended into a gun battle that killed at least nine Palestinians, while clashes elsewhere left a 10th dead.
+Gaza militants then fired rockets and Israel carried out airstrikes overnight — but the exchange was limited, following a familiar pattern that allows both sides to respond without leading to a major flare-up.

+The escalation poses a challenge for U.S. Secretary of State Antony Blinken ahead of his trip to the region on Sunday.
+He is likely to discuss the underlying causes of the conflict that continue to fester, the agenda of Israel’s new far-right government and the Palestinian Authority’s decision to halt security coordination with Israel in retaliation for the deadly raid.

+Israel’s defense minister, meanwhile, instructed to the military to prepare for new strikes in the Gaza Strip “if necessary” — also appearing to leave open the possibility that the violence would subside.

+While residents of Jerusalem and the occupied West Bank remained on edge Friday, midday prayers at the Al-Aqsa Mosque compound, often a catalyst for clashes between Palestinians and Israeli police, passed in relative calm.

-The raid sparked clashes elsewhere during which Israeli forces killed a 22-year-old in al-Ram, a Palestinian town north of Jerusalem.
-At the funeral in al-Ram, crowds of Palestinians carried the young man’s body aloft and waved the flags of both Fatah, the party that controls the Palestinian Authority, and militant Hamas, angrily chanting for revenge.
-Two other Palestinians were killed in fighting the previous day.
+At the funeral of the 22-year-old, crowds of Palestinians waved the flags of both Fatah, the party that controls the Palestinian Authority, and militant Hamas, which rules Gaza.
+In the streets of the town called al-Ram, masked Palestinians threw stones and set off fireworks at Israeli police, who responded with tear gas.

-The escalation in the decades-long Israeli-Palestinian conflict created an early test for Prime Minister Benjamin Netanyahu’s new far-right government, which came to office as tensions with the Palestinians soared and has vowed to take a hard line.

-The raid also prompted the Palestinian Authority to halt security coordination with Israel and drew “deep concern” from the State Department just days before U.S. Secretary of State Antony Blinken was expected to visit the region.
+But so far, both the Palestinian rockets and Israeli airstrikes seemed limited so as to prevent escalation into a full-blown war.
+Israel and Hamas have fought four wars and several smaller skirmishes since the militant group seized power in Gaza from rival Palestinian forces in 2007.

-So far, the hostilities have followed a familiar pattern that allows both sides to respond without forcing the other side into a major escalation.
-Palestinian militants fired rockets from Gaza toward the south of Israel.
-Israel retaliated with nonlethal airstrikes on militant targets in Gaza, such as training camps and an underground rocket manufacturing site.
+The Palestinians’ rockets were fired toward the south of Israel, while Israel’s nonlethal airstrikes were on targets in Gaza, such as training camps and an underground rocket-manufacturing site.

 Israeli Defense Minister Yoav Gallant claimed the military dealt a “tough blow” to Palestinian militants in Gaza and said the army was preparing to strike “high-quality targets … until peace is restored to the citizens of Israel.”

+On Friday, Israeli police were out in force in Jerusalem, as scores of Muslim worshippers gathered for prayers in the stone courtyard of the Al-Aqsa Mosque and chanted in solidarity with those killed in the Jenin raid.

-An uneasy calm prevailed around the Al-Aqsa Mosque compound, revered by Jews as Temple Mount.
-Tensions at the volatile Jerusalem holy site has triggered violence in the past, including a bloody Gaza war in 2021.
-The site is considered both the third-most sacred site in Islam, as well as the site of an ancient Jewish temple that is the holiest place in Judaism.
+Tensions at the holy site, revered by Jews as the Temple Mount, have triggered violence in the past, including a bloody Gaza war in 2021.
+The site is considered the third-most sacred in Islam and the holiest place in Judaism.

-Israeli police were out in force at entrances to the limestone alleys that lead to the sacred compound, apparently bracing for violence as they searched Palestinian passers-by before weekly noon prayers.

-Fadi, a 41-year-old shopkeeper near Al-Aqsa, said he felt the outbreak of violence had frightened residents and subdued the usual Friday morning shopping frenzy.
-He declined to give his last name for fear of reprisals.

-“The Old City is empty because of all the problems,” he said.
-“We’re just trying to work and this happens.
-It’s like we’re trapped in every way.”
-The night before, scuffles erupted between young religious Jews and Palestinians at restaurants and shops in the area.
+“In spirit and blood, we will sacrifice you,” Muslim worshippers shouted.
+“Greetings Jenin, Greetings Gaza.”

+Eyad Shaher, a 45-year-old construction worker from Bethlehem who prays weekly at Al-Aqsa, said he was relieved to have a peaceful morning.

+“Thank God it was good and there were no problems after that cursed day,” he said, referring to Thursday’s events.

 Tensions have soared since Israel stepped up raids in the West Bank last spring, following a series of Palestinian attacks.
+Jenin, which was an important a militant stronghold during the 2000-2005 intifada and has again emerged as one, has been the focus of many of the Israeli operations.
+Among the dead in Thursday’s raid were seven militants and a 61-year-old woman.

 Nearly 150 Palestinians were killed in the West Bank and east Jerusalem last year, making 2022 the deadliest in those territories since 2004, according to leading Israeli rights group B’Tselem.
-The same year, 30 people were killed in Palestinian attacks against Israelis.
+Last year, 30 people were killed in Palestinian attacks against Israelis.

 So far this year, 30 Palestinians have been killed, according to a count by The Associated Press.

 Israel says most of the dead were militants.
 But youths protesting the incursions and others not involved in the confrontations also have been killed.
-So far this year, nearly half of the Palestinians killed by Israeli troops or civilians have been claimed as members by three militant groups.

-Gulf Arab nations offered harsh criticism over the military raid.
 Anwar Gargash, a senior diplomat in the United Arab Emirates, warned Friday that “the Israeli escalation in Jenin is dangerous and disturbing and undermines international efforts to advance the priority of the peace agenda.”
 The UAE recognized Israel in 2020 along with Bahrain, which has remained silent on the surge in violence.

-At the Damascus Gate entrance to the Old City, young Palestinians milled around as usual and women hawked raisins from their fields.
-News of the nine killed in Jenin and the overnight rockets blared from phones and radios.
+News of the nine killed in Jenin and the overnight rockets blared from phones and radios in Jerusalem’s Old City on Friday as young Palestinians milled around and women hawked raisins.

 Ibrahim Salameh, a 21-year-old smoking on the steps of Damascus Gate, said he had never been so scared.
 On Wednesday, he said, his teenage neighbor was killed as police entered the Shuafat refugee camp to demolish an attacker’s home.